-Use water and a soft brush to clean debris away from corners and hardware at the sill area where dirt and other contaminants tend to collect.
-Finish by gently hosing the dirt away. - Do not scrub surfaces as this can damage the paint finishes. - Do not use solvents on painted surfaces. - Do not use steel wool or coarse cloths. - 4.
-Finally, move onto the glass.
+4. Finally, move onto the glass.
 Wash the glass using plenty of warm water and mild detergent.
 It is important to use plenty of water and to rinse your sponge or mop regularly to avoid scratching the glass with the dust that has accumulated on the surface.
 This generous use of water also helps to remove salt build-up in coastal locations.
 Finish off by drying the glass using a Chamois cloth or a good quality squeegee to remove streaks and droplets.

-In coastal locations, salt-spray may leave visible water marks on the glass that are difficult to remove.
+In coastal locations, salt-spray may leave visible water marks on the glass that are difficult to remove from the glass.
 Try applying a 1:1 mix of water and white vinegar after the glass has already been cleaned.
 Do not leave the solution on for more than five minutes as vinegar is acidic, and therefore, corrosive.
-Wash the residue away by thoroughly flushing all surfaces of the door and surrounding floor finishes with plenty of clean water.
+Wash the residue away by thoroughly flushing all surfaces of the door or window and surrounding floor finishes with plenty of clean water.